typelevel/Laika/docs/src/02-running-laika/01-sbt-plugin.md

 Simply run the `laikaPreview` task and navigate to `localhost:4242` in the browser.
 For overriding the default configuration for the preview server, see [laikaPreviewConfig setting] below.

+If you are using versioned documentation you can tell the server where the other, existing versions are located, so that it can serve those documents, too.
+If you don't need to test the version switcher drop-down, you can omit this step.
+For details about the configuration for the version scanner, see [Index for Smart Version Switcher].

 The page will auto-refresh whenever changes to any input document are detected.
 The default poll interval is 3 seconds.
 If you are using an IDE with auto-save you might need to tweak its preferences